jkingportfolio/CI_PP4_Pic_Pals/README.md

 11. As a user, I want to log out so that other users using the same device cannot access my account.
 12. As a new user, I want to register an account with Pic Pals so that I can become a member and use the app as intended.
 13. As a user, I want to change my password so that I can secure my account.
-14. As a user, I want to have a profile page so that I and other users can view my list of posts
+14. As a user, I want to have a profile page so that I and other users can view my list of posts.
 15. As a user, I want to update my profile so that my profile can stay up to date with my latest information.
-16. As a user, I want to add a profile picture so that my followers can easily recognize my posts or comments
+16. As a user, I want to add a profile picture so that my followers can easily recognize my posts or comments.
 17. As a user, I want to view the Home Page so that I can understand what the website is about, create an account or log in.
-18. As a user, I want to view how many likes a post has so that I can gauge how popular a post is
+18. As a user, I want to view how many likes a post has so that I can gauge how popular a post is.
-19. As a user, I want to add a bio to my profile page so that other members can learn more about me
+19. As a user, I want to add a bio to my profile page so that other members can learn more about me.
-20. As a user, I want to follow other accounts so that I can view their posts on my feed
+20. As a user, I want to follow other accounts so that I can view their posts on my feed.
-21. As a user, I want to fill in a help form so that I can enquire about issues I may have regarding the app
+21. As a user, I want to fill in a help form so that I can enquire about issues I may have regarding the app.
-22. As a user, I want to change my email address so that I can maintain the same account if I change email address
+22. As a user, I want to change my email address so that I can maintain the same account if I change email address.
 23. As a user, I want to receive feedback so that I can confirm whether the contact form submission was successful or not.
-24. As a user, I want to scroll through the latest images on my feed so that I can keep up to date with the accounts I follow
+24. As a user, I want to scroll through the latest images on my feed so that I can keep up to date with the accounts I follow.
-25. As a user, I want to browse my list of followed accounts so that I can view that particular user account
+25. As a user, I want to browse my list of followed accounts so that I can view that particular user account.
 26. As a user, I want to see a visual indicator of following an account so that I can tell if I currently follow that account.